 My name is Mike and here are 10 Disadvantages To Being Disabled.
 There are obviously loads more.
 I couldn’t possibly name them all as the humungous number would break the Internet.
 In an attempt to be fair I have also posted 10 Advantages of Being Disabled.

 I have been disabled for over 25 years.
 For the last 10, I have been paralysed from the neck down.
 So I have an idea of the daily challenges faced by the disabled.
 I think it’s essential to have a sense of humour.
 I use it as a coping mechanism.
 Making people smile gives me great pleasure.
 So this article is written tongue in cheek.
 Serious content matter delivered with a smile.

 1) I can’t scratch my nose

 This really does drive me crazy!
 Just imagine that you have a fly calling on and around your nose.
 I can imagine right now that you’re probably moving your nose and wanting to itch your face.
 Just imagine if you could not.
 It is very very frustrating.
-To be honest I think that’s why a lot of people who suffer with spasticity pull funny faces.
+To be honest I think that’s why a lot of people who suffer from spasticity pull funny faces.
 It is because they cannot scratch their bloody nose.

 2) Adult naptime is somewhat awkward

 It’s a pity really, as I was getting quite good at it

 3) Pitying looks from passers-by